-Setting up a test intranet environment to run parallel with your production environment provides the following benefits:
+Best practice is to set up a test intranet environment to run parallel with your production environment to allow for troubleshooting of issues.
+Setting up a test intranet environment also provides the following benefits:

 - Test out upgrades or patches prior to applying these updates to production